-Easy, you just send the audio output from your program source (DVD player, cable box, PS3, Xbox etc.) to the AV receiver/amplifier - and then this sends the sound to the speakers in your room.
+Easy, you just send the audio output from your program source (DVD player, cable box, PS4, Xbox etc.) to your amplifier/AV receiver - and then this sends the sound to the speakers in your room.

 See, that wasn't so hard was it?

-In the diagram above, we have a basic example of how you could set up a simple 5.1 surround sound installation using an AV receiver (you could also do the same thing with a stereo amplifier and stereo speakers).
+In the diagram above, we have a basic example of how you could set up a simple 5.1 surround sound installation using an AV receiver - but don't forget you could also do the same thing with a stereo amplifier and stereo speakers.

 The diagram shows the sound being sent from the audio output of the DVD player to the audio input of the AV receiver (this could be a digital or analog connection) - and the picture being sent via an HDMI cable between the DVD player and the TV.

 The AV receiver is the device which will process the audio signal, and then sends the sound to the surround sound speakers connected to it.

 If we send an analog 2-channel stereo signal from the DVD player to the AV receiver (the red and white RCA connectors), then the receiver can either output the stereo sound to the two front speakers, or use its internal digital processing (such as Dolby Pro Logic II) to create a virtual 5.1 effect from the stereo signal.

 If we send the audio signal from the DVD player to the AV receiver via a digital connection (such as HDMI, coaxial or optical connections), then the AV receiver will be able to process and playback the proper 5.1 soundtrack from the DVD (if there is one - there usually is these days).